OUR TEAM

 Kirsten is the Director of Curtin University's Tourism Research Cluster and past Chair of the Council for Australasian Tourism and Hospitality Education, which represents institutions that teach and research tourism, hospitality and events in Australia and New Zealand.
 An experienced project manager with over 20 years’ experience delivering outcomes for industry, government and the community, Kirsten’s expertise is in events and festivals - both large scale mega events and smaller community events; and issues related to sustainability, event volunteer programs and event legacies.

-Professor Daniel Gschwind
+Professor of Practice Daniel Gschwind

 Daniel Gschwind was the CEO of Queensland Tourism Industry Council (QTIC) from 2001 to 2022, representing the industry in numerous committees and forums.
 In 2022, he was appointed as Professor of Practice for the Griffith Institute for Tourism at Griffith University.
 He has been an Adjunct Professor at the University of Queensland since 2002.
 Daniel is the Chair of Trade and Investment Queensland (TIQ), the Chair of QMF: Qld Music Trails; the Chair of the Tourism Reef Advisory Committee of the Great Barrier Reef Marine Park Authority (GBRMPA); a director of the Reef and Rainforest Research Centre (RRRC); a Director of Tourism Whitsundays; and a Director of the Vision Splendid Outback Film Festival.
 Daniel is also the Honorary Consul for Switzerland in Queensland.
 Earlier in his career Daniel was involved in yacht charter operations in the Mediterranean and the Caribbean before relocating to Australia where he completed an Honours Degree in Economics at the University of Queensland.
 He worked as a Senior Economist for the Queensland Treasury for six years before taking on his tourism roles.